Parent–Child Contact Problems: Addressing Rejection, Gatekeeping, and High‑Conflict Parenting After Separation

 6. The PC Process Has Teeth: Understanding Enforcement and Determinations

-Summary: This article explains what enforcement options exist when parents cannot agree.
+Summary: This article explains what options exist when parents cannot agree.
 It clarifies the purpose of determinations, how they are reached, and how they set a consistent path forward.
 The piece helps parents understand that determinations provide finality, reduce conflict, and keep children out of the middle.

 7. When Cooperation Stops: How the Parenting Coordination Process Manages High Conflict